IanMercer/pi-sniffer/README.md

 # getting started

+* update package lists: `sudo apt-get update`
+* install GIT if you don't already have it `sudo apt-get install git-core`
+* install dependencies: `sudo apt-get install libglib2.0-dev` and `libssl-dev`
+* clone the Elcipse PAHO MQTT C source from GIT; build and install it using `make install`
 * clone this repository
-* install dependencies:    `sudo apt-get install libglib2.0-dev`
 * edit your Mosquitto connection details into the last line of build.sh that launches the sniffer
 * build the code:   `sudo ./build/sh`
 * try the sniffer: ./scan <mqtt server ip> [<port>]